One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

 \section{Ising chain and Kitaev chain}

-In Section\,\ref{sec:general-discussion}, we explain that a gapped quantum liquid phase can be described by the observables in the long wave length limit (\lwll).
-In Section\,\ref{sec:sectors}, for 1d gapped lattice models, we explain that there are two types of observables in \lwll: the topological sectors of operators and those of states.
-In Section\,\ref{sec:Ising-chain} and \ref{sec:Kitaev-chain}, we show explicitly that these two types of observables in each gapped phase realized by the Ising chain or the Kitaev chain indeed form an enriched fusion category with a trivial monoidal center.
-We also show that the observables on the boundaries of these phases form an enriched category such that the boundary-bulk relation holds, i.e. the bulk is the center of a boundary \cite{KWZ15,KWZ17}.
-This study proves an earlier proposal in \cite{KZ21,KZ20b} that the enriched-categorical description works for all topological orders, SPT/SET orders and symmetry-breaking gapped phases and certain gapless phases.
+In Section\,\ref{sec:general-discussion}, we explain that a gapped quantum liquid can be described by the observables in the long wave length limit (\lwll).
+In Section\,\ref{sec:sectors}, for 1d gapped lattice models, we explain that there are two types of observables in \lwll: the topological sectors of operators and those of states, and together they form an enriched fusion category with a trivial monoidal center.
+In Section\,\ref{sec:Ising-chain} and \ref{sec:Kitaev-chain}, we show explicitly that observables in all gapped phases realized by the Ising chain and the Kitaev chain indeed form enriched fusion categories with trivial centers.
+We also show that the observables on the boundaries of these phases form enriched categories such that the boundary-bulk relation holds, i.e. the bulk is the center of a boundary \cite{KWZ15,KWZ17}.
+These results provide solid evidence of the proposal in \cite{KZ20b} that the enriched-categorical description works for all gapped symmetry-breaking phases, topological orders, SPT/SET orders and CFT-type gapless phases.
 All examples of enriched (fusion) categories that appear in this section are briefly reviewed in Appendix\,\ref{sec:enriched-categories}.